Wood screws

 Length: 1½”, 1¾”

-Bold = In stock, O = Untreated, Z = Zinc-plated, N = Nickel-plated, VZ = Hot-dip galvanized
+Bold = In stock, Thin style = available with delivery time, O = Untreated, Z = Zinc-plated, N = Nickel-plated, VZ = Hot-dip galvanized

 Steel.
 Countersunk head.
 Type TFS.
 Art nr 7001